✦ Scandinavian-inspired design, curated for modern living

 What Size Dehumidifier Do I Need for My Basement?

 To determine the right size dehumidifier for your basement, calculate its square footage and moisture level.
-Generally, a 30-pint unit suits smaller spaces, while larger areas may require 50 to 70-pint models.
+Generally, a 30-pint unit suits smaller spaces with moderate dampness, while larger or very wet areas may require 50 to 70-pint models.
+For severe humidity, a 90-pint model may offer more headroom.
+If the space is large and wet, it is usually safer to choose more capacity rather than too little.

 Do Dehumidifiers Consume a Lot of Electricity?